Sign my Guestbook from Bravenet.com

 Welcome to the Tools Blog

-Forty three seasons have passed since the original players of the Beecher Tool and Die softball team took the field for the first time.
+Forty four seasons have passed since the original players of the Beecher Tool and Die softball team took the field for the first time.
 Who would have dreamed that we would become so much more than “just another softball team”, but an extended family involving multiple generations of players?
 We’ve been through a lot together.
-And we have had great success on the field, winning 12 league titles, 10 since 2002.
-As each era of Tools softball passed into another, with more than 1,800 games played, the common link has been team chemistry.
+And we have had great success on the field, winning 13 league titles, 11 since 2002.
+As each era of Tools softball passed into another, with more than 1,850 games played, the common link has been team chemistry.

 The Tools blog tells our story.
 We follow the current Tools with player profiles, game results, statistics and photo highlights and we feature our Tools Alumni.
 We reconnect friendships among Tools who live all across the country.
 There’s a treasure trove of memories to be shared.